 • Helsinki residents: Senior Advisor Outi Jäppinen, City Executive Office, tel. +358 (0)40 574 3588, email: email@example.com (Link opens default mail program)

 • Espoo residents: Communications Manager Virpi Pakkala, tel. +358 (0)46 877 3282, email: firstname.lastname@example.org (Link opens default mail program)

 • Vantaa residents: International Affairs Manager Elina Värtö, tel. +358 (0)40 171 8052, email: email@example.com (Link opens default mail program)

 You can also help Ukraine and its residents by donating money to international charities, such as the Red Cross, UNICEF, Save the Children, SOS Lapsikylä, Plan International, UN Women, Finn Church Aid, World Vision and Fida.

 People hoping to offer assistance can also volunteer or donate clothing and other useful items.
-The Volunteer Helsinki website lists several different ways that interested parties can help: Ukrainan humanitaarinen kriisi – auttamisen mahdollisuudet pääkaupunkiseudulla (in Finnish only).
+The Volunteer Helsinki website lists several different ways that interested parties can help: Ukrainan humanitaarinen kriisi – auttamisen mahdollisuudet pääkaupunkiseudulla (Link leads to external service) (in Finnish only).